dbeley/bandcamp-library-scraper/README.md

 - collection (all the albums you own)
 - wishlist (all the albums in your wishlist)
 - artists (basic information about the artists you follow)
-- full_discography (all the albums from all the artists you follow - might take a long time to extract)
+- discography (all the albums from all the artists you follow - might take a long time to extract)

 # Usage